 Students can give permission to have their records released to specific individuals and for whatever amount of time they wish.
 At the WebAdvisor "Student Information Release (FERPA)" link (see below), students may give consent for a faculty member to write a letter of recommendation, or allow an adviser or dean to talk with family members.
 This process does not provide for sending transcripts to family members or others.
 Students can request a printed transcript or an electronic transcript to be sent according to the policies and procedures at go.wlu.edu/transcripts.

-Faculty can view their permissions from the WebAdvisor "Student Information Release (FERPA)" link.
+Faculty can view the permissions granted by all students from the WebAdvisor "Student Information Release (FERPA)" link.

-The transition from secondary school to higher education includes a change in protection of your son or daughter's records on the day they matriculate.
-The records are now the property of the student (no matter who pays for the education) and can only be released by W&L with a student's permission (including to parents).
-Students are encouraged to forward copies of their grade reports to family members each term or to print a copy of their WebAdvisor report of final grades.
-As an alternative, students may request that a transcript of final grades be sent home to their parents, but this must be requested each term.
+The transition from secondary school to higher education includes a change in the protection of your son or daughter's records on the day they matriculate.
+Washington and Lee is custodian of each student's education record and, at matriculation, the student (no matter their age or financial dependency) becomes the only party responsible for authorizing release of the record, with certain exceptions noted in the full policy.
+This includes authorizing release of information -- verbal or otherwise -- to parents or other family members.
+Students are encouraged to share their final grades (provided on a secure website) directly with family members each term.
+As an alternative, students may request that a print or electronic transcript of final grades be sent home, though this must be requested each term.

 Under FERPA rights, the University may release Directory Information about a student to the general public, including other students.
 This may be important for such things as verifying enrollment, sending information to family members, sending announcements of honors to hometown newspapers, and for faculty to facilitate communications among students in a course.